What Are RFID Tags? How They Work, Benefits, and Top Uses

 The Components of An RFID System

-A typical business RFID system consists of three essential components: RFID tags, RFID readers, and RFID antennas.
-These components work together to deliver seamless and efficient asset tracking and data management.
+A typical business RFID system consists of several key components: RFID tags, readers, and antennas, plus supporting RFID hardware and software.
+These components work together to deliver seamless, efficient asset tracking and data management.

 The RFID reader uses radio waves to communicate with the RFID tag.
 It emits a signal that activates the tag, prompting it to transmit the information it's carrying.
 This exchange happens virtually instantaneously, providing real-time data for effective asset tracking.